-- take too many tablets – an overdose
+- taking too many tablets – an overdose

-- bang your head or throw yourself against something hard
+- banging your head or throw yourself against something hard

-Some people plan it in advance, for others, it happens on the spur of the moment.
-Some people self-harm only once or twice, but others do it regularly - it can be hard to stop.
+When someone self-harms, they are usually feeling very emotional and distressed.
+Many describe their self-harm as a way to release overwhelming emotions.
+Some people plan it in advance, others act on the spur of the moment.
+Though some people self-harm only once or twice, others do it regularly – and it can become hard to stop.

 Other words that are used to describe self-harm

-- Suicide/Parasuicide: these suggested that harming yourself is the same as wanting to kill yourself - which is often not the case.
+- Attempted suicide/parasuicide: these phrases assume that harming yourself is the same as wanting to kill yourself - which is often not the case.

 - About 1 in 10 young people will self-harm at some point, but it can happen at any age.

-- In a study of over 4000 self-harming adults in hospital, 80% had overdosed and around 15% had cut themselves.
-In the community, it is likely that cutting is a more common way of self-harming than taking an overdose.
+- In a large study of self-harming adults in hospital, 80% had overdosed and around 15% had cut themselves.
+In the community, cutting is probably a more common way of self-harming than taking an overdose.

 - prisoners, asylum seekers, and veterans of the armed forces

-- gay, lesbian and bisexual people: this seems, at least in part, due to the stress of prejudice and discrimination
+- gay, lesbian, bisexual and transgender people - this may be due to the stress of prejudice and discrimination

-- people who have experienced physical, emotional or sexual abuse during childhood.
+- people who have been neglected or experienced physical, emotional or sexual abuse during childhood.

-Research has shown that many people who harm themselves are struggling with intolerable distress or unbearable situations.
-A person will often struggle with difficulties for some time before they self-harm.
+Many people who harm themselves are struggling with intolerable distress or unbearable situations – and they will often have struggled like this for some time before they self-harm.

 Common problems include:

-You may be more likely to harm yourself if you feel:
+You are more likely to harm yourself if you feel:

 You are most likely to harm yourself badly if you: